DrArindamGhosh/AirBnbPricePrediction-General/README.md

 ## Acknowledgements

-This data was created by Murray Cox and his Inside Airbnb project which can be found here.
+This data can be available in request via email.

 ## Inspiration